Mregojos/GCP-LLM-Deployment/README.md

 * Check out the deployed web app here: https://mattcloudtech.com/Agent

 ## Overview
-* This project demonstrates how to build, deploy, and test a multimodal model.
+* This project demonstrates how to build, deploy, and test a web app using a multimodal model.

 ---
 ## Objective